Applications for the 2022 Mentorship Program will be accepted in November 2021.

 How much time should I expect to devote to this program?

-The program will run from January–November 2019.
-There will be an hour-long orientation (via videoconference) at the beginning of the program to help set expectations and provide guidance for how to get the most out of your participation.
+The program runs every year from January to November.
+There will be one hour-long orientation (via videoconference) at the beginning of the program to help set expectations and provide guidance for how to get the most out of your participation.
 Each mentor/mentee pair is expected to meet at least once a month for at least one hour.
 Both mentors and mentees should also build in time to prepare for meetings and reflect afterward.
 Finally, the Mentorship Program Managers will ask for feedback (usually in the form of surveys or a virtual conference call) two to three times over the course of the program.
 All participants are expected to respond and participate in these feedback opportunities.

 Should I apply to be a mentor or mentee?

 This is probably the most difficult question for potential participants who are mid-career professionals.
 With five or more years of experience, you feel as though you have a lot to offer someone who has only been in the field for a year or two.
 On the other hand, if you are considering a transition or looking to move forward in your career you likely feel like you could really use the advice of a senior-level mentor.
 There is no right answer but we encourage you to consider what you hope to accomplish career-wise in the next 1–2 years and decide which role will better help you achieve your goals.
 Explain your justification in your application and we will do our best to match your appropriately.

 Will I be able to meet with my partner in person or will all of our meetings be online?